nickyg-42/GoveeControlApp/README.md

 Dotnet WinForms Application to control Govee light fixtures

 # Installation
+* Download the zip and extract it
-Download and run the executable
+* Launch the executable

 # How to Obtain Govee API Key
 * Download the Govee mobile app